 Some spiders are more dangerous than others.
-For example, the black widow and brown recluse spiders have venom which can cause severe side effects that require medical attention.
+For example, the black widow and brown recluse spiders have venom, which can cause severe side effects that require medical attention.
 Some spiders are aggressive, particularly when they're defending their eggs.

 How Do I Get Rid Of Spiders?

 Spiders tend to hide in piles of firewood or debris, as well as in attics, crawlspaces, and closets.
-Getting rid of spiders is difficult as you won't know where they're living in your home.
+Getting rid of spiders is tricky as you won't know where they're living in your home.
 Professional pest control will ensure you identify the type of spider and benefit from their experienced techniques for eliminating spiders and other pest infestations.